Run For Office

 “Be true to yourself and your constituents.
 I believe they would rather see a genuine family dynamic, rather than a cookie-cutter, consultant-driven version of a family.” — Claudia Zapata

 “My family is involved in my election because they are an extension of me.
 So much of my life encompasses who I am as a wife and a mother.
 We discuss my campaign schedule each Sunday night to ensure we’re on the same page.
-As I say often to my family, teamwork makes the dream work.” — Tiffany Winbush; Lower Manhattan, New York City Council
+As I say often to my family, teamwork makes the dream work.” — Tiffany Winbush; former candidate for New York City Council

 While campaigning seems daunting, stressful, and exhausting, it can bring families closer together.
 With nearly all free time being used to run for office, candidates should seize opportunities to get their family involved.
 Campaigns are stronger with a large team.
 But, also working towards victory as a family makes winning an election that much sweeter.